- Benny Lemaire

 - Jean-Paul Decuypere

 - Pieter Lemmens

-On September 19th 2021, the Bosklappers organize the sixth edition of the Bosklappers-Mölkky Tournament at Provinciaal Domein, Kessel-Lo!
+On September 24th 2023, the Bosklappers organize the seventh edition of the Bosklappers-Mölkky Tournament at Provinciaal Domein, Kessel-Lo!
 In groups of four, you can compete for the coveted Bosklappers-Mölkky Trophy!

 Organize a team of 4 persons and register via the registration button above (max.
 8 teams allowed, so be quick).
 You will then compete on various surfaces (sand, grass, gravel, ...) to become the best Mölkky team of the year.

 A team will only be as strong as the average of its individual players; due to a nifty push-through system, everyone will have to play (and root for) an equal amount of games (this system is explained on the day itself).

 Food and drinks are provided.
 A small contribution of 5€/player is required for this purpose.